digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 Choices in the Ledger Model
 ---------------------------

-It's time for a bit more theory. in :doc:`1_Token` you learned about the high-level structure of a DAML ledger.
-With choices and the `exercise` function, you have the next important ingredient.
+In :doc:`1_Token` you learned about the high-level structure of a DAML ledger.
+With choices and the `exercise` function, you have the next important ingredient to understand the structure of the ledger and transactions.
 A *transaction* is a list of *actions*, and there are just three kinds of action: ``create``, ``exercise`` and ``fetch``.
 All actions are performed on a contract.

 - A ``create`` action contains the contract arguments and changes the contract's status from *inexistent* to *active*.
 - A ``fetch`` action  checks the existence and activeness of a contract